RimuhRimu/runthis.nvim/README.md

 ## NOTE

-1. I do not usually code with compiled languages so I don't think I'll tweak much the plugin for compiled languages,feel free to make pull requests
-2. Obviously you cannot handle stdin using this plugin, at least not yet
+- Obviously you cannot handle stdin using this plugin, at least not yet
-3. If you want to run code selection you can use the built-in method
+- If you want to run code selection you can use the built-in method

 `vim.api.nvim_set_keymap('v', '<leader>r', ':w !python3<CR>', {noremap = true})`